 - Changes in sexual development and ability to have children

-- Development of other cancers (See the next section, “Second cancers.”)
+- Increased risk of other cancers (see the next section, “Second cancers”)

 To help increase awareness of late effects and improve follow-up care of childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has developed long-term follow-up guidelines for survivors of childhood cancers.
 These guidelines can help you know what to watch for, what type of screening tests should be done to look for problems, and how late effects may be treated.